-Some of my favorite soups that she made were her Vegetable Beef, Chicken Noodle, Wild Rice, Loaded Potato, and Ham and Bean.
-I’m going to try to replicate her soups on this site, but since she didn’t write all the recipes down, I’m using my memories instead.
+Some of my favorite soups of Mom’s were her Vegetable Beef, Chicken Noodle, Wild Rice, Loaded Potato, and Ham and Bean.
+I’ve tried to replicate many of her soups on this site, but since she didn’t write all the recipes down, I’m using my memories instead.
 I hope I can do her recipes justice.

-This Vegetable Beef Soup is a perfect soup for fall.
+This Vegetable Beef Soup is a perfect soup for Fall and Winter.
 There is something just so comforting about a good ‘ole beef roast.
 Make sure you look for one with plenty of marbleized fat running through the roast so that it gets tender during the long cooking process.
-You can scrape the fat off the beef when it is fully cooked.
+You can remove some of the fat after it is fully cooked.
 And the process of storing the broth in the fridge overnight helps reduce the fat content as well.

 - 2.5 pounds chuck or rump roast